Velocidex/velociraptor-docs/content/knowledge_base/tips/fuse_mount.md

----
-title: How do I use the files inside the offline collector ZIP?
+# How do I use the files inside the offline collector ZIP?
----

 The Velociraptor offline collector is a convenient way to collect bulk triage data quickly and efficiently, without having to install any new